Santa Maria, Bulacan: Spanish Era (1521–1898)

-Santa Maria's existence can be traced as early as the year 1647 when it is still a barrio (village) of Bocaue.
+Santa Maria's existence can be traced as early as 1647 when it was still a barrio (village) of Bocaue.
 The barrio was believed to be established on the same period when the Dominicans founded the vast Hacienda de Lolomboy that extends up to the Angat River on the north, Bocaue River on the west, Marilao River on the south and the Pulo River (Pulong Buhangin) on the east.

 Santa Maria was founded as an independent town by the Franciscan Fray Francisco Dominguez Javier on November 26, 1793.
 He began constructing the church which was completed in the early 1800s by Fray Tomas Marti.
 The construction of the church was viewed as the foundation of the spiritual crusade in the said locality.
 Natives were converted into Christianity and more people began to inhabit the place.
 Civil affairs started to take shape and the appointment of the first Capitan del Barrio, Andres dela Cruz, paved way for the permanent establishment of Poblacion, which was the seat of Spanish colonial government.
 People in those days were just renting their pieces of land.
 They paid their rents to the friars who were stationed in what is now known as Sta.
 Clara, a barangay where at present one can see the ruins of a big convento of friars.
-People from other nearby places such as Balagtas, Pandi, Santa Maria, and San Jose del Monte, paid their rents in this convento.
+People from other nearby places such as Bigaa, Pandi, Santa Maria, and San Jose del Monte, paid their rents in this convento.
 Santa Maria at that time was then called "Santa Maria de Pandi".
 The people acquired their lands after paying certain sum to the friars and the land became "Lupang Tagalog".
+The 1818 Spanish census recorded the area having 1,588 native families and 17 Spanish-Filipino families.

 There were 82 capitanes who served the Spanish colonial administration from 1793 to 1899.